Monday, January 26, 2026

 4. In the 1990s Dave Kampe made a deal to connect the Westwood Properties subdivision, again from the upper reservoir.
 The province was in control of the system, so it was not a simple negotiation process between Mr. Chapman and Mr. Kampe.

 5. Soon after I joined the RDOS board, Frank Lamberty, the local water operator appointed by the province retired.
 The Water Comptroller needed someone on the ground to swing wrenches, so the RDOS—which had semi-recently acquired the Naramata water system—bid on and won the contract to operate the Sage Mesa system.
-The RDOS water operations team became decision-makers for the system, but only at the most operational level (chlorine levels, pump pressures, and occasionally suggested repairs).
+The RDOS water operations team became decision-makers for the system, but only at the most operational level (chlorine levels, pump pressures, and occasionally suggested repairs). [correction 27 Jan 2026: Al Lister was the head operator.
+And Colleen Lister was a partner at HLW, so things were kept local.]

 6. When we executed the "bulk water" agreement for the West Bench with the City of Penticton in 2012, we included an option for the Sage Mesa system to join on exactly the same terms (adjusted for inflation) as the West Bench.